Search sheldonbrown.com and sheldonbrown.org

 Leather saddles have only one advantage over plastic, but it is a big one:

 They are not for everyone.
 Leather saddles are substantially heavier than synthetic ones, and they do require breaking in.
 A new leather saddle is quite hard and rigid, and it takes several hundred miles to break one in.
-In addition, they require care, and can self destruct if not properly maintained.
+In addition, they require care, and can self-destruct if not properly maintained.
 People who slide forward and back on the saddle a lot may find a leather saddle uncomfortable because of the metal frame at the back and nose at the front.

 A leather saddle, like a good pair of shoes or a baseball glove, softens with use, and molds itself to fit a particular person's shape.
-What ever part of your rear end pushes hardest on the saddle causes the corresponding part of the saddle to soften and stretch to relieve the uneven pressure, until the saddle accomodates perfectly to your own particular tush.
+Whatever part of your rear end pushes hardest on the saddle causes the corresponding part of the saddle to soften and stretch to relieve the uneven pressure, until the saddle accommodates perfectly to your own particular tush.

 In addition, when you sit on foam, the foam under your "sit bones" compresses right away, so other foam winds up exerting pressure on (ahem!) soft tissues that were not made for this.